A Longer Version of Our History

-In 1991- 1992 Patrick began attending every school he could, and his year of “journelyman” preparation passed in no time.
-By about 1993 he had gained enough credits to be classified “Master Textile Cleaner,” except for personal recommendations and the 3 full year experience requirement and didn’t even know he could get that category until after he had chosen to invest in a truck mounted cleaning system in 1994.
+In 1991- 1992 I began attending every school I could, and 1 year of “journeyman” preparation passed in no time.
+By about 1993 I had gained enough credits to be classified “Master Textile Cleaner,” (required a personal recommendation and 3 full year’s experience) but I waited to get those things and instead had chosen to invest in a truck mounted cleaning system in 1994.

-In March, 1994 we received our new mount.
-They chose to advertise the business name of GLORY in a big way, but more than anything, we wished to show off our “window in the wand” brush powered head.
+I made Butler fit the wand with the high pressure valves and hose to run it with it’s brush powered head.
 This was an actual part of a portable cleaning extractor manufactured by Windsor industries.
-The portable truly gave them recognition fo rthe thorough way that it cleaned carpet.
+The portable truly gave them recognition for the thorough way that it cleaned carpet.
 So fitting the 100psi wand for the new 1000 psi truck system was important, and we found, an easy adaptation!

 August 2012 Brings Increases the Equipment Quality